Vistosi Onion Pendant Lamp

 Manufacturer: Vistosi, Murano, Italy.

-Other versions: Also made as table lamp and floor lamp.
-Made in many different sizes and colours.
+Other versions: This Vistosi onion pendant lamp also exists as a table lamp and a floor lamp.
+It was made in many different sizes and colours.

 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.

-Alessandro Pianon was born in Venice, Italy in 1931 where he died in 1984.
+Alessandro Pianon was born in Venice, Italy in 1931.
 He studied architecture at the Venice University.
 In 1956 he worked at Vistosi, designing the company’s logo.
 In 1962 he opened his own design studio.
+Pianon died in Venice in 1984.

-Alessandro Pianon designed this lamp in 1956, it was made for many years.
+Alessandro Pianon designed this pendant lamp in 1956, it was made for many years.
+It was produced for several years.
+It is characteristic of Alessandro’s design vocabulary: simple, geometric shapes and monochrome colours.

 Vistosi was created by Guglielmo Vistosi in Murano in 1945 focusing on lighting.
 After his premature death his sons Gino and Luciano, joined their uncle Oreste in the founding of the Vistosi company.